 Some people think that cremation is a simple, straightforward process.
 While that is definitely the case, that doesn’t mean it has to be exclusive.
 You can actually still have a funeral to go along with cremation services if you so choose.
 You can have a funeral and even a visitation first and then have the cremation done.
 Or, you can have direct cremation processed and after that, you can have a memorial service that feels like a funeral.
 There is nothing ruled out just because you decide on cremation and the options are completely open around the process.

 There are a few religions that don’t appreciate cremation, but most major religions accept it and some even promote it.
 If you are unsure, check with your spiritual leaders to see if your faith is okay with cremation.
 But, for the most part, religion doesn’t rule cremation out as an option and you don’t have to feel bad about choosing it for a loved one who had a certain faith and belief system.

-Scattering cremated remains is one of the most popular things to do, but the resting place options really are wide and varied.
-Scattering is popular, but have you ever stopped to think about the places that you could scatter a loved one?
-You can scatter over family ground, in a park, over water, and in many other locations.
+Scattering cremated remains are one of the most popular things to do, but the resting place options really are wide and varied.
+Scattering is popular, but have you ever stopped to think about the places where you could scatter a loved one?
+You can scatter over the family grounds, in a park, over water, and in many other locations.
 And scattering isn’t the only option, either.
 Burial in a cemetery, in a family garden, or in other spots is also a consideration.
 Or, you can even keep your loved one in your family home in a place of honor.
 There are lots of options to think over.